 Trimmers don’t come cheap these days.
 Plus, some men don’t feel that the impeccably even cuts they produce look natural when grooming their chest.
 So, can you trim your chest hair with scissors?

-How To Trim Chest Hair With Scissors In 6 Steps
+A Brief Routine To Cut Chest Hair With Scissors

 Although a comb isn’t essential, it might as well be.
 Being able to manipulate and constantly detangle the chest hair as you’re trimming is very useful.